-One of the quickest and easiest switches you can make to boost your chances of getting pregnant when trying to conceive is replacing your old toxic hair care products with good, clean, non-toxic alternatives.
+One of the quickest and easiest switches you can make to boost your chances of getting pregnant when trying to conceive is replacing your old toxic hair care products with good, clean, non-toxic, or organic, alternatives.

 This is especially important if struggling with infertility or going through IUI or IVF.
-Luckily, the market is awash (get the pun? heh heh) in nice fertility friendly shampoos, conditioners, and styling products that are free from harmful endocrine disruptors such as phthalates (synthetic fragrance) and parabens (a preservative).
+Luckily, the market is awash (get the pun? heh heh) in nice fertility-friendly hair shampoos, conditioners, and styling products that are free from harmful endocrine disruptors such as phthalates (synthetic fragrance) and parabens (a preservative).

 (Looking for EVERYTHING I did to get pregnant after being diagnosed with High FSH, Low AMH, Endometriosis, MTHFR mutation, and repeated early loss?
 Check out this post on my lifestyle changes for pregnancy!)

-In this post I’m going to convince you why you should ditch your old haircare products and switch to organic hair care.
-If you are still using conventional hair products, how to find new safe options, and I’m going to share some of the best non-toxic options, including my personal favorites!
-I’m also going to include a section on non-toxic products for our UK readers- hopefully I’ll add more countries as time allows!
+In this post, I’m going to convince you why you should ditch your old haircare products and switch to organic hair care.
+If you are still using conventional hair products, this will teach you how to find new safe, organic options and I’m going to share some of the best non-toxic options, including my personal favorites!
+I’m also going to include a section on non-toxic hair products for our UK readers- hopefully, I’ll add more countries as time allows!

-After two years of infertility and repeated early miscarriage, I was devastated when I learned that some of my personal care products contained chemicals linked to infertility.
-I have thick, curly hair, and I was alternating between curly-hair shampoos and conditioners by big name brands.
-I was also using multiple hair products (curling gel, curling oil, curling creme).
+After two years of infertility and repeated early miscarriage, I was devastated when I learned that some of my personal haircare brands contained chemicals linked to infertility.
+I have thick, curly hair, and I was alternating between curly-hair shampoos and conditioners by big-name brands.
+I was also using multiple hair products (curling gel, curling oil, curling creme, hairspray, hair gel).
 Honestly, I kind of had fun shopping the aisles for new curly hair products and trying them out.
 And they always smelled so good!

-After I learned about the dangers to fertility of the phthalates in “fragrance” and anything ending in -paraben, I checked my products.
+After I learned about the dangers to fertility of the phthalates in “fragrance” and anything ending in -paraben, I checked my products and read the packaging.
 They all had them.
-Into the trash they went :(.
+Into the trash, they went :(.

-(Don’t worry, my earth loving husband grabbed them out, squirted out the ingredients and recycled the bottles. :-))
+(Don’t worry, my earth-loving husband grabbed them out, squirted out the ingredients, and recycled the plastic bottles. :-))

-Toxins in Hair Products Linked to Infertility and Miscarriage
+Toxins in Hair Care Products Linked to Infertility and Miscarriage

 Other Toxins in Hair Products

-It turns out that there are a lot of additional yucky ingredients in conventional hair care products that are linked to cancer and other health and environmental concerns (but not necessarily reproductive/fertility issues).
+It turns out that there are a lot of additional yucky ingredients in conventional hair care brands that are linked to cancer and other health and environmental concerns (but not necessarily reproductive/fertility issues).
 Here’s a quick overview with some shopping guides too.

-Sodium Lauryl Sulfate (SLS), Sodium Laureth Sulfate (SLES), Cocamide DEA, and Cocamidopropyl Betaine– These are all surfectants that help water remove dirt.
+- Sodium Lauryl Sulfate (SLS), Sodium Laureth Sulfate (SLES), Cocamide DEA, and Cocamidopropyl Betaine– These are all surfactants that help water remove dirt.
 While there used to be concerns that SLS and SLES affected the reproductive system, I am not convinced of that research.
-They are linked to skin irritation however, AND I am convinced that SLES especially, Sodium LaurETH Sulfate, can be contaminated with 1,4 dioxane, which is a cancer causing agent.
+They are linked to skin irritation, however, AND I am convinced that SLES especially, Sodium LaurETH Sulfate, can be contaminated with 1,4 dioxane, which is a cancer-causing agent.

 It’s actually very simple.
-Only buy products that say they are free of phthalates and parabens and you’ll be fine.
+Only buy hair products that say they are free of phthalates and parabens and you’ll be fine.
 Sometimes, annoyingly, they are free of these but don’t mention it on their product- this is mostly a problem with smaller companies.
 Big companies generally slap a big label on their products saying they are free of phthalates and parabens.
-Sometimes it will say free of “synthetic fragrances” instead of pthalates.
+Sometimes it will say free of “synthetic fragrances” instead of phthalates.
 That is usually okay- just check the company website to make sure they promise no phthalates.
-Be sure to double check the ingredients to make sure there is no Retinol or Retinol Palmitate.
+Be sure to double-check the ingredients are non toxic and to make sure there is no Retinol or Retinol Palmitate.

-Ideally you want a shampoo or conditioner (or product) that is EWG Verified or scoring a 1 or 2 on their scale in Skin Deep.
+Ideally, you want a natural shampoo, shampoo bars, or conditioner (or product) that is EWG Verified or scores a 1 or 2 on their scale in Skin Deep.
 Those are the only ones I will list later as recommended products.
-I will also list a couple small company products that I have tried that fit the bill but aren’t currently rated on Skin Deep.
+I will also list a couple of small company products that I have tried that fit the bill but aren’t currently rated on Skin Deep.

 **** A note on “green-washing****

 BUT, I think until we are proven otherwise, if a company says they are phthalate free, why would we not believe them?
 Just read the ingredients then do what feels best to YOU and go with a company you trust.

-Non-Toxic Hair Care Products: Shampoo, Conditioner, Cremes, Oils, etc.
+Non-Toxic Hair Care Products: Shampoos, Conditioners, Cremes, Oils, etc.

 Okay, Anna!
 I’m sold!
-I want to go super crazy non-toxic!
+I want to go super crazy organic, non-toxic!
 What should I use?

 Here’s the good news: There are lots of options with a price range that varies.

 Here’s the bad news: I don’t know which will work for YOUR particular hair!
 I’ll start by telling you the ones that I use, and then I will list some options for different kinds of hair that are EWG Verified or only a 1-2 on the Skin Deep rating.